primer/octicons/README.md

 Octicons are a set of SVG icons built by GitHub for GitHub.

-## Adding/updating an icon

-Read through our [contributing guide](./.github/CONTRIBUTING.md#adding-or-updating-icons) if you're planning on adding or updating one of the icons.

 ## Libraries

 This repository contains several libraries.
 Each of them is in the `lib/` folder and gives access to Octicons on a different platform/language.